koreo-dev/theyamlengineer.com/posts/stop-treating-yaml-like-a-string.md

 <img class="px200" alt="Complex YAML conditional" src="img/posts/stop-treating-yaml-like-a-string/yaml_complex_conditional.png" />

 These become very unwieldy to reason about and manage.
-Really, at that point someone should have stopped and asked "what am I doing here?"
+Really, at this point someone should have stopped and asked "what am I doing here?"
 If not, then certainly when you find yourself typing "indent 2" you should be asking some questions.
 We're dealing with well-defined, structured data formats after all.